Law of Cambodia: Origin of law

 Massive international aid that since the beginning of the 90s has made it possible to profoundly overhaul the judicial system but has also had perverse effects.
 Thus, the diversity of donors leads to a certain cacophony, each seeming more concerned with imposing their views than ensuring the consistency of the texts proposed, without even carrying out sociological studies to ensure that the new laws are adapted to the local context.
 Thus the project to create a commercial court under the aegis of the World Bank was stopped at the last moment because the procedures it provided for went against the rules of the civil rights and criminal law prepared by the Japanese and the French.
 Moreover, these disputes frequently move towards the local administrations, creating quarrels by proxy, as for the debates on the establishment of the role of the examining magistrate wanted by the Ministry of Justice supported by France but fought by the Cambodian Ministry of Interior aided by Anglo- Saxons parties who saw it as a limitation of the power of the police in the conduct of criminal investigations.
 This resulted in laws being adopted sparingly; moreover, a lack of political will regularly invoked to explain this slowness does not seem to be the only reason for this.

-These laws of foreign origin are also not always translated appropriately and it is not uncommon for lawyers to have to take a text in its original language to find its meaning and refer to the law of the country from which it is issue in order to know how to interpret it.
+These laws of foreign origin are also not always translated appropriately and it is not uncommon for lawyers to have to take a text in its original language to find its meaning and refer to the law of the country from which it is issue to know how to interpret it.